consulas/RecordRecap/README.md

 # Todo
 - Feature: In job device mappings, use an index (ie 1, 2) or the company name (ie J1, J2) to trigger the main script
 - Bug: pyaudio device indexes will sometimes get remapped, forcing the user to re-run setup.py.
 The device name however shouldn't change unless you change the port.
-Specific to the soundcraft mixer, the prefix name of these devices (ex Mic/Line In 11/12) never changes - make a separate branch to support this add'tl feature.
+Specific to the soundcraft mixer, the prefix name of these devices (ex Mic/Line In 11/12) never changes - make a separate branch to support this add'tl feature. - Status: Currently in dev branch